 - blurred vision

-- mood swings, often irritability and depression
+- mood swings — often irritability and depression

 - gastrointestinal bleeding

-Left untreated, scurvy can cause life-threatening conditions.
+If left untreated, scurvy can cause life threatening conditions.

-Symptoms and complications associated with long-term, untreated scurvy include:
+Complications associated with long-term, untreated scurvy include:

 - generalized pain, tenderness, and swelling